David-Simonetti-ND/Project-Zipline/emulation/work/README.md

 # 1: Dry run in Palladium: DUT running in the emulator and the Testbench running in software.

 My approach was as follows.
-In order get get the DUT running on the emulator, I needed to run vlan to parse the verilog files and then ixcom in order to actually compile the design.
+In order get get the DUT running on the emulator, I needed to run vlan to analyze the verilog files and then ixcom in order to actually compile the design.
 Looking through the dv/KME/run directory, I saw a kme.vlist file which looked like a series of options to pass to vlan in order to analyze the design.
 Running `vlan -sv -f kme.vlist` gave me some warnings and errors in the design rtl.
 Here are the following changes I made to the rtl to remove warnings and errors.

 In cr_kme_core_glue.v, I commented out an always block that was never executing.
 In cr_kme_tlv_parser, I changed some calls to $fatal to include the first argument.
 In cr_kme_PKG.svp, I removed the line importing cr_kme.vh as this was causing a circular import.
 In kme_tb.v, I commented out a section of code that utilized synopsis specific $ commands like `fsdbDumpfile` and `vcdpluson` which seem to enable waveform dumping.
 I also had to change `operation !== "#"` to `operation != "#"`.
 I added a line with `kme_tb_config_path = getenv("DV_ROOT");` to be able to read the test config files from the emulation directory.